lmagalhaes/toy-robot/README.md

     **OBS:** If robot is outside boundaries an empty line is printed.

-### How does it work.
+### How does it work?

-To enable the robot an initial 'PLACE' commands is required  with proper coordinates and direction, and the robot will not respond to any command before the initial 'PLACE' command.
+To enable the robot, an initial 'PLACE' commands is required  with proper coordinates and direction, and the robot will not respond to any command before the initial 'PLACE' command.

-The robot only works within the boundaries that are defined by an imaginary square of fixed size 5X5.
-Starting from (0,0) up to (4,4).
+The robot only works within the boundaries that are defined by an imaginary square of fixed size 5X5, starting from (0,0) up to (4,4).

 Once the robot is placed in a valid position any subsequent command will be issued to the robot,